135 subscribers

 Sounds complex?
 Let’s unpack this definition, starting from the importance of self-custody.

-There are two types of keys which control cryptocurrency transactions.
-Knowing the difference is important for managing the security of your holdings.
+There are two types of keys which control cryptocurrency transactions:

-When you are the only person who has access to your private keys, it is called self-custody.
-The only custodian of the keys is you.
+When you are the only person who has access to your private keys (i.e. you are the only custodian), it is called self-custody.
 Any wallet that supports self-custody is called non-custodial.

-Exchanges do provide justifications for centralized custody.
-For example, if you forget your exchange password, you can recover access to the wallet using email and other account data.
-Conversely if you lose the seed phrase and private key to a non-custodial wallet, there is no way to recover the money.
+Conversely, if someone else, like a centralized exchange or a wallet provider, holds the private keys, it’s called centralized custody.
+Exchanges do provide justifications for it: if you forget your exchange password, you can recover access to the wallet using email, but if you lose the seed phrase and private key to a non-custodial wallet, there is no way to recover the money.

-There are three main types of non-custodial wallets:
+There are two main types of non-custodial wallets:

-• Software (hot) wallets are web or mobile applications that allow you to hold your assets digitally without relinquishing your keys.
+• Software (hot) wallets are web or mobile applications, such as Pontem Wallet, MetaMask, or Phantom.
 They are connected to the Internet, which makes it far easier to send and receive money or use dApps.
-Software wallets are also called “hot”.

 Hardware wallets are a great compromise between security and utility.
 And since they are relatively inexpensive, they are an easy way to dramatically increase the safety of your crypto.
 Hardware wallets are sometimes called “cold storage,” since they are disconnected from a “hot” web connection.